A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Numerical results

 where the state is denoted by $x(t) \in \R$ and the control by $u(t) \in \{0, 1\}$.
 The control is subject to a minimum dwell time constraint of $0.1\, \mathrm{s}$.
 The aim is to track the state reference $x_\mathrm{ref} = 0.7$, starting from the initial state $\bar{x}_0 = 0.9$.
-By means of the multiple shooting approach for direct optimal control \citep{Bock1984}, we discretize the \ac{ODE} over a fixed grid $N=30$ shooting nodes such that $t_0 < t_1 < ... < t_N = t_\mathrm{f}$ adopting a 4th order explicit Runge-Kutta integrator and a sampling time $t_\mathrm{s}=0.05 \, \mathrm{s}$.
-The resulting discretized optimal control problem is \begin{mini}[2] {\substack{x_0, u_0, \dots, \\ u_{N-1}, x_N}}{\sum_{k=0}^N (x_k - x_\mathrm{ref})^2}{}{ } \addConstraint{x_0 =}{\bar{x}_0} \addConstraint{x_{k+1}=}{F_\mathrm{RK}(x_k, u_k),}{\quad k=0, \dots, N-1} \addConstraint{u_k \in}{\mathcal{U}}{\quad k=0, \dots, N-1,} \end{mini} where $\mathcal{U}$ $\coloneqq \{u \in \{0,1\}^{N-1} \; \vert \; u_k \geq u_{k-1} - u_{k-2},\; k=0, \dots, N-1\}$ imposes a minimum uptime for the control inputs of two consecutive time steps.
+By means of the multiple shooting approach for direct optimal control \citep{Bock1984}, we discretize the \ac{ODE} over a fixed grid with $N=30$ intervals such that $t_0 < t_1 < ... < t_N = t_\mathrm{f}$ adopting a 4th order explicit Runge-Kutta (RK) integrator and a sampling time $t_\mathrm{s}=0.05 \, \mathrm{s}$.
+The resulting discretized \ac{OCP} is \begin{mini}[2] {\substack{x_0, u_0, \dots, \\ u_{N-1}, x_N}}{\sum_{k=0}^N (x_k - x_\mathrm{ref})^2}{}{ } \addConstraint{x_0 =}{\bar{x}_0} \addConstraint{x_{k+1}=}{F_\mathrm{RK}(x_k, u_k),}{\quad k=0, \dots, N-1} \addConstraint{u_k \in}{\mathcal{U}}{\quad k=0, \dots, N-1,} \end{mini} where $\mathcal{U}$ $\coloneqq \{u \in \{0,1\}^{N-1} \; \vert \; u_k \geq u_{k-1} - u_{k-2},\; k=0, \dots, N-1\}$ imposes a minimum uptime for the control inputs of two consecutive time steps.
 The required previous values $u_{-1}, u_{-2}$ are set to zero.
-It is possible to obtain a globally optimal solution of the \ac{MINLP} \eqref{op: unstable ocp} in a few seconds via a clever enumeration of all $2^{30} \approx 10^9$ possibilities.
+Moreover, $x_\mathrm{ref}$ denotes the state reference to track and function $F_\mathrm{RK}$ corresponds to the RK integrator.
+Problem \eqref{op: unstable ocp} is a nonconvex MINLP which we solved using different algorithms.
+The results are listed in Table~\ref{tab: unstable ocp results}, and Figure~\ref{fig: trajectory unstable ocp} depicts the globally optimal state and control trajectories of~\eqref{op: unstable ocp}. \andrea{ In Table~\ref{tab: unstable ocp results} we divided the solvers in two sets.
+In fact, for Bonmin, \ac{CIA}~\citep{Sager2011a} and S-B-MIQP with Gauss-Newton (GN) Hessian approximation we formulated the problem directly in \texttt{CAMINO} using CasADi.
+The native formulation in \texttt{CAMINO} allows us to have more control over the algorithms, for instance, we specified the Hessian approximation to use in $\prob_\mathrm{BR-MIQP}$ of S-B-MIQP.
+Also, we can flag dwell-time constraints such that they are dropped from $\prob_\NLP$ of S-B-MIQP.
+Doing this improves the solution of the relaxed $\prob_\MINLP$ used to compute the starting point $y_0 \in Y$.
+The other solvers, Gurobi, SCIP, and SHOT, are called via AMPL and they load an nl-file representation of \eqref{op: unstable ocp} generated via Pyomo, the model is open-source\footnote[1]{\url{https://github.com/minlp-toolbox/misc/blob/main/pyomo_unstable_ocp.py}}.
+We also solve the nl-file representation of \eqref{op: unstable ocp} via S-B-MIQP to show the performance of the proposed algorithm when it is used as a ``black box''.
+Indeed, the nl-file does not allow us to specify the same additional information in the model formulation.
+Therefore, in this case the exact Hessian is used in $\prob_\mathrm{BR-MIQP}$ and dwell-time constraints will be part of each $\prob_\NLP$. }